-Scholarships are funded primarily by sales from the SIA Thrift Shop located at 3rd and “O” Avenue, Anacortes.
+Scholarships are funded primarily by sales from the Thrift Shop located at 3rd and “O” Avenue, Anacortes.
 Sales growth at the Thrift Shop has enabled the club to substantially increase the dollar amount and number of scholarships given over the years.
-In the last 20 years, the club has awarded approximately $854,000 in scholarships.
+The Scholarship Program began in 1957 and over the years has awarded approximately $1.2 million in scholarships.

 Many of the scholarships currently awarded are in honor of past contributions by charter club members and club presidents.
 Their vision impacted current SIA programs and Thrift Shop operations.
 Scholarships are also awarded in memoriam and funded by private donors.

 Scholarships in honor of charter club members include:

 Lottie McGovern STEM scholarship: Lottie was president of the club in 1956-57.
 She wrote the club’s early history and assisted in the start of our Home Health Loan Program.

 Marie Hapeman POST-GRADUATE scholarship: Marie joined the club as a charter member in 1948 when there were only 23 members.
 She served as president in 1953-54.
 Marie and Doris Tursi proposed the idea of a Thrift Shop.
 Marie was also instrumental in the development of the Home Health Loan Program.

 Thelma Marani HEALTH scholarship: Thelma also participated in starting the Home Health Loan Program by finding storage for the first few pieces of equipment at the Port of Anacortes where she worked.
 The medical equipment program has grown to the point that we serve hundreds of Anacortes residents each year.

 Verna Munks ACADEMIC scholarship: Verna was president in 1977-78.
 She was a very enthusiastic and active member.
 Her family raised beef cattle at March Point.